jasonbot/weblog/content/weblog/shanling-q1.md

 The update offered a bunch of really neat functionality, some of which were improvements over capabilities I never knew it previously had:

 * WiFi (it has a wifi card?)
-* Airplay/DLNA playback (so I can play to it as a sync, so I can theoretically replace the Volumio with this)
+* Airplay/DLNA playback (I can use it as a network audio sink, so I can theoretically replace the Volumio with this on one set of speakers)
 * WiFi File Transfer (I haven't figured this out)
 * Other things I odn't care about

+Upgrading happened fine and surprisingly worked on the first try and didn't brick it.
+And:

-Upgrading happened fine and was completely smooth.
-Loading my library worked fully.
-My iPhone easily paired to the device via Bluetooth as an audio sync, which drove me nuts, and it showed up as an Airplay target on my laptop after joining WiFi, which was also infuriating because it made this device _so damn much more useful_.
+* Loading my library worked fully now
+* My iPhone easily paired to the device via Bluetooth as an audio sync, which drove me nuts because I was unaware of this prior
+* It showed up as an Airplay target on my laptop after joining WiFi, which was also infuriating because it made this device _so damn much more useful_

 # 18 Months Later, This is Good